deepakkum21/Docker/README.md

    - `docker run -d -p 3000:80 --rm --name containerName -v fullPathOnLocalHost:pathOfFolderToBeStored -v /app/node_modules imageId_or_name`
    - **`docker run -d --rm --name feed -p 3000:80 -v "F:/gitrepos/Docker/03 Managing Data & Working with Volumes/data-volumes-06-adjusted-dockerfile:/app" -v /app/node_modules feedback:nodemon`**
    - can be shared across containers
-   - **`:ro`** for read only when we dont want the conatiner should not write accidently in our local file system
+   - **`:ro`** for read only when we dont want the container should not write accidently in our local file system
    - **`:delegated`** used for **not immediately writing back to host machine instead to do in batches to improve performance**.

 ## ARGument (build-time)